 5. Search for a single ticket all the time

-Even if you are booking flight tickets for a few people, only search for a ticket for one single person when you are using the flight search engine.
+Even if you are booking flight tickets for a few people, search for a ticket for only one person.

-It works this way: there are different fare classes on a plane.
-For example, fare class A is $100, fare class B is $200 and fare class C is $300.
-When there's only 1 fare class A and 1 fare class B left (and many more fare class C), the search engine will show you the most expensive fare classes in order to accommodate all five of you.
-That means it will cost you $1500 instead of $1200.
+There are different fare classes on a plane.
+For example, fare class A is $100, fare class B is $200.
+When there’s only 1 fare class A and 1 fare class B left, the search engine will show you the most expensive fare classes in order to accommodate two of you.
+That means it will cost you $400 instead of $200.

 Although there’s a high likelihood that your travel group won’t be seated together, you will be elated with the fact that you have more money to spend upon arriving at your destination.